Hashcat Rule Minimizer

 Key Features

-Built-in 33-word probe set
+Built-in 50-word probe set

-Covers short (len 2–4), typical bases (7–9), long (10+), mixed-case, digits, specials, repeated chars, and leet-substitution targets.
+Covers short (len 2–4), typical bases (7–9), long words up to length 36 (positions A–Z), mixed-case, digits, specials, full 95-char printable-ASCII coverage (incl. backtick/quote/backslash), and repeated chars.
 Works out of the box.

 Signature-based dedup via SQLite